Student Code of Conduct

-The use of technology and social media is an ever-growing and ever-changing platform for connection, information, and communication.
-The National Association of Social Workers released an updated Code of Ethics in 2021 which continued to address important ethical considerations in the use of technology in social work practice.
-The Garland School of Social Work's Field Education office recognizes the benefits of individuals and organizations maintaining an active online presence.
+Technology and social media use is an ever-growing and ever-changing platform for connection, information, and communication.
+The National Association of Social Workers released an updated Code of Ethics in 2021 that addressed important ethical considerations in using technology in social work practice.
+The Garland School of Social Work's Practicum Education office recognizes the benefits of individuals and organizations maintaining an active online presence.
 However, as a professional-in-training, your online persona should be managed as carefully as you would mind your actions, speech, and dress in the workplace.

 Professional social workers must be mindful of social media use because the information shared on social media platforms can be used by clients, other professionals, and the general public to shape opinions about you and social workers as a whole.
 Maintaining primary social work values like client privacy and confidentiality is of utmost importance, and upholding one’s reputation is critical to competent, successful practice.

 Social workers’ professional behavior is guided by the NASW Code of Ethics, the State Code of Conduct, and the policies and practices of their employing organizations.
-Students in the Garland School of Social Work are expected to model ethical and professional standards of behavior as they conduct themselves in any public forum, whether it be online or off.
-Students are also expected to abide by all policies of Baylor University, the Garland School of Social Work, and the Field Education manual in addition to the legal and ethical responsibilities of the social work profession.
+Students in the Garland School of Social Work are expected to model ethical and professional standards of behavior as they conduct themselves in any public forum, whether online or off.
+Students are also expected to abide by all policies of Baylor University, the Garland School of Social Work, the Practicum Education Manual, and the social work profession's legal and ethical responsibilities.

 Student Rights and Responsibilities